obdwinston/Machine-Translation/README.md

 - Attention mechanism resulted in noticably better translations (comparison not shown but tested).
 - Slightly better translations observed with than without pre-trained word embeddings (see comparison below).

 Three implementations of word embeddings were compared.
 First was without any pre-trained embeddings, meaning all weights in the encoder and decoder embedding layers were randomly initialised.
 Second was with frozen pre-trained weights.
 Third was with non-frozen pre-trained weights (i.e. used only for initialisation).
 Of note, less than 1% of the corpus (0.65% for French, 0.15% for English) had to be initialised randomly because those words were not found in the FastText embeddings.
+Also, the emebdding dimensions were reduced to 200 from the default 300 to save on compute time.

 ![image](https://github.com/user-attachments/assets/8a50f579-f144-43c2-a3e0-963b29a4f5b1)